 2pm, Thursday 3rd December 2020

-This webinar will review the current and future context offers opportunities but also some threats to the development of cross-border and All Island links.
-This broad North-South scene will be reviewed in terms of past, present and future performance, with ideas being put forward for fruitful links over the coming period.
+This webinar reviewed the opportunities and threats to the development of cross-border and All Island links which the current and future context offers.
+This broad North-South scene was reviewed in terms of past, present and future performance, with ideas being put forward for fruitful links over the coming period.
 From what was virtually a standing start in 1998, much has been achieved in North-South Cooperation in terms of a wide range of cultural, economic & social relationships and activities.
 Yet, much more needs to happen if the vision at that time – as well as the commitment and hard work of many since – is to have its potential impact on lives and livelihoods.

 Keynote: Professor Duncan Morrow, Director of Community Engagement, Ulster University

 Chair: Dr Anthony Soares, Director, Centre for Cross Border Studies

 Mr Ken Nelson, Chairman, InterTradeIreland & CEO, LEDCOM

 Professor Mary C Murphy, Department of Government & Politics, University College Cork